-Rebel Foods, which operates more than 235 ‘internet restaurants’ in India, quietly raised $125 million this month – TechCrunch
+The ‘world’s largest internet restaurant company’ quietly raised $125 million this month – TechCrunch

 Despite raising money early on from Sequoia, the company was once at risk of going out of business, in part owing to high rents and employee turnover.
 As Moritz tells the story, things turned around dramatically when the duo closed their restaurants and opened their first centralized kitchen.

 That decision would prove pivotal.
-Not did Rebel survive, but today, the company tells Bloomberg, the entire operation runs the equivalent of 1,600 restaurants.
+Not only did Rebel survive, but today, the company tells Bloomberg, the entire operation runs the equivalent of 1,600 restaurants.